crodrigoquero/C4Imaging/README.md

 That circunstance leads us to the possibility that will be the user who'll define the contents of such a structure through the aforementioned API, which is the same as saying that the users can define their own WorkFlows without any futher intervention from the software development team...
 Great.

-Whichever direction the architecture takes, what is clear now is that some general purpose WorkFlow Nodes can be developed right now.
-Below I'll give you some ideas to develop some useful WorkFlow nodes (services).
+Whichever direction the architecture takes, what is clear now is that some general purpose WorkFlow States can be developed right now.
+Below I'll give you some ideas to develop some useful WorkFlow States (services).